maphew/zadam-trilium-wiki/Docker-server-installation.md

 These commands mount the volume to the host system so that trilium's data (most importantly [[document]]) is persisted and not cleared after container stops.

 ### Local only
 This will run the container so that it only available on the localhost.
-Use this to test the installation from a web browser on the same machine you run this command on
+Use this to test the installation from a web browser on the same machine you run this command on, or if you are using a proxy with nginx/apache.
 ~~~~
 sudo docker run -t -i -p 127.0.0.1:8080:8080 -v ~/trilium-data:/root/trilium-data zadam/trilium:[VERSION]
 ~~~~